-More than 50 homes will conceal the fact that this is a parking facility that holds 500-plus vehicles. will produce more taxes for the city than it costs in everything from schools to public services.
+Like most of the projects created by the revitalizat-ion plan, the waterfront project will be designed to be "revenue positive" that is, it will produce more taxes for the city than it costs in everything from schools to public services.
 This is accomplished by making one- and two-bedroom units the most common offerings in the project.

-Like all aspects of the revitalization projects, extensive public input and open government procedures are an
+Like all aspects of the revitalization projects, extensive public input and open government procedures are an integral part of the waterfront project process.
+Several times, every household in Peekskill received invitations to open forums where the project's design and execution were discussed for hours at a time.